priyajoshipj/otp-verification/README.md

 A modern, secure, and user-friendly email OTP (One-Time Password) verification system built with Next.js 13+, TypeScript, and Tailwind CSS.

+# Testing OTP
+if current OTp not work due to free trial use 123456

 ## 🌟 Features

 - **Email OTP Verification**: Secure two-step verification process